gensparkweeks/-typescripts/README.md

 ## Fibonacci series.
 > Fibonacci series:
 >> From a number the App will be able to buils the serie.
+## Palindrome String/Number Project.
+> Verifying if s String/Number is a palinfrome:
+>> From a String/Number the App will be able to check if
+>> The String/Number is a palindrome.

 ![Claim-Banner](/assets/banner.png "TypeScript")